 Let’s start with the pre-game warm-up.

-There are better ways/drills.
+There are WAY better drills!

-Make 3-4 stations with 2-3 players at each station.
-Once the “drill” is going there won’t even be a line of 3 players because they will all be moving [some walking, others running].
+Once the “drill” is going there won’t even be a line of 3 players because they will all be moving.

-The key is that the players are not standing in a line.
+The key is that the players are not standing in a line!

 3 warm up ideas on game day

 - Have 3 stations.
-Station #1 starts with a throw-in from the sideline and halfline.
+Station #1 starts with a throw-in from the sideline and half-line.
 The first player throws the ball down the line to the player at station #2, who then turns and dribbles down the field to then cross the ball to station #3.
 The player at station #3 is making a run down the middle of the field to then score a goal from the pass/cross from station #2.

 - 2v1 overlapping runs [Diagrams below] ending with a cross and hopefully a shot on goal.
 This drill works on movement off the ball, knowing when and where to pass the ball + a shot on goal.
 You can have 1 defender rotate after 5 “plays”.
 This gives a chance for different defenders.
 The Yellow dot represents the defender.
 Orange starts with the ball, passing to Blue, followed with a overlap.
 Blue then takes a few touches inside and passes the ball wide and in front of the overlapping Orange Player.
 The Blue Player makes a run towards the goal in wait for the Orange to cross the ball inside.